ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 * the directory containing Proton, if used
 * the installation directory for Steam itself
 * the shader cache

-Since the 2022-08-04 beta release of "Steam Linux Runtime - soldier" and "Steam Linux Runtime - sniper", the following paths are also
-shared:

 * `/home`
 * `/media`
 * `/mnt`